christianxixi/ECCSK/README.md

 applications, please cite the reference paper as follows, which proposes the ECCSK constellations.

-P. Guo, Z. Lin and M. Jiang, ''Enhanced Complex CSK-OFDM System Design for Visible Light Communication'', submitted to IEEE Trans.
-Commun., 2025.
+P. Guo, Z. Lin and M. Jiang, ''Enhanced Complex-valued CSK-OOFDM System for Visible Light Communication'', accepted to IEEE Trans.
+Commun., Feb.
+2026.
-BibTex: @ARTICLE{2025-VLC-ECCSK-OFDM,
+BibTex: @ARTICLE{2026-VLC-ECCSK-OOFDM,
-Title={{Enhanced complex CSK-OFDM system design for visible light communication}}, Author={P. Guo and Z. Lin and M. Jiang}, Journal={{submitted to IEEE Trans.
-Commun.}}, Year={2025}
+Title={{Enhanced complex-valued CSK-OOFDM system for visible light communication}}, Author={P. Guo and Z. Lin and M. Jiang}, Journal={{IEEE Trans.
+Commun.}}, month={Feb.},
+Year={2026},
 }

 These constellations are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-# Author: Peng Guo
+# Author: P. Guo, Z. Lin and M. Jiang
 # Affiliation: Sun Yat-sen University, Guangzhou, China
 # Version: 0.1
 # Upload date: Sep.
 20, 2025